rentgg/telegram-bot-for-io.net/README.md

 I am also open to suggestions for improvement.
 However, please note that interacting with the website cloud.io.net is currently impossible because they do not have an open API.

 I grant permission for other developers to use my code for further development or modification, but please credit me as the original author.

+# Change log
+25.03.2024
++added saving servers after 1 input

+# Future updates
+add server deletion
+add command binding /launch_binary to each server add a 'check all containers' button to check all servers and all containers in the format 'name - status'